 $4,500 Tuition (6 credits)

 $1,300 approximate airfare from U.S. to Europe (this is an average and can be more or less depending on the carrier and timing of ticket purchase)

-$1,000 miscellaneous expenses (local travel, meals, personal expenses, etc. - this will vary depending on your spending habits)
+$1,500 miscellaneous expenses (tube pass, meals, personal expenses, etc. - this will vary depending on your spending habits)